kolyaventuri/everyoneisjohn/README.md

 The linter can be run with `npm run lint`.
 We are using the [XO](https://github.com/xojs/xo) linter for code styling guidelines, and [Flow](https://flow.org) for static typing.

 ## Contributing
+All issues are handled on our [Jira Board](https://jira.kolya.cloud/projects/EIJ/issues)

 Feel free to pick up any issues and submit a PR for them.
 Please do not submit PRs that fail to address a specific issue. **Note:** When committing, the linter will run.
 Commits will be denied at the time of commit if there are any code style violations.